 Bottles and Cans and Just Clap Your Hands

-Beer Bottle, Beer Mug: Exercise caution here, but if you want some new, hip drinking glasses, look no further than your used beer bottles.
+Exercise caution here, but if you want some new, hip drinking glasses, look no further than your used beer bottles.
 Tie a string around the bottle just above the label, slide it off still tied, soak it in lighter fluid, place the string back around the bottle, hold the bottle horizontal, light the string, rotate the bottle, when you hear the crack pour cold water on the string.
-The neck will come off, use sand paper to smooth the edge, and voila, a great new glass.
+The neck will come off, use sandpaper to smooth the edge, and viola, a great new glass.

-The Vase Case: A great way to repurpose any old bottles or jars is to transform them into a brightly colored vase.
-Clean the bottles or jars, remove the label, select your color of choice (watercolors or wall paint will do), inject the paint into the bottles or jars with a large plastic tipped syringe, swirl the paint around until the glass is coated, and let it dry.
-Simple, beautiful, bright, this is perfect for the home or an affordable, clever centerpiece for a bucolic country wedding.
+A great way to repurpose any old bottles or jars is to transform them into a brightly coloured vase.
+Clean the bottles or jars, remove the label, select your colour of choice (watercolours or wall paint will do), inject the paint into the bottles or jars with a large plastic tipped syringe, swirl the paint around until the glass is coated, and let it dry.
+Simple, beautiful, bright, this is perfect for the home or an affordable, clever centrepiece for a bucolic country wedding.